ClusterHQ/flocker/CONTRIBUTING.rst

     6. Leave comments on the github PR page about any of these areas where you find problems.

-    7. Leave a comment on the github PR page explicitly approving or rejecting the change (TOD: Determine the Fogbugz part of the workflow for this).
+    7. Leave a comment on the github PR page explicitly approving or rejecting the change.
+       If you accept the PR and no final changes are required then use the GitHub merge button to merge the branch.
+       If you accept the PR (whether you merge it or not) click the ``Accept`` button on the issue in `the tracker`_.
+       If you do not accept the PR click the ``Reject`` button on the issue in `the tracker`_.

 Requirements for Contributions
 ==============================